Logius-standaarden/API-Design-Rules/DesignRules.md

       <dt>How to test</dt>
       <dd>
          <ul>
-            <li> Step1-Test: the API Should meet the prerequisets to be tested.
-These include that an OAS.YAML of OAS.JSON are resolvable and the correct OAS version is used.
-Step1-Error: <a href="https://gitlab.com/commonground/don/adr-validator/-/blob/v0.3.0/pkg/adr/rules.go#L132">Error at line 132 - "Unknown specification type: "</a>  </li>
+            <li> Step 1: The API Should meet the prerequisets to be tested.
+These include that an OAS.YAML of OAS.JSON are resolvable and the correct OAS version is used.</br>
+                 Error: <a href="https://gitlab.com/commonground/don/adr-validator/-/blob/v0.3.0/pkg/adr/rules.go#L132">Error at line 132 - "Unknown specification type: ..."</a></li>
-            <li> Step2-Test: Check the specification type.
-Step2-Error: <a href="https://gitlab.com/commonground/don/adr-validator/-/blob/v0.3.0/pkg/adr/rules.go#L137">Error at line 137 - "specNotValid"</a>  </li>
+            <li> Step 2: Check the specification type.</br>
+                 Error: <a href="https://gitlab.com/commonground/don/adr-validator/-/blob/v0.3.0/pkg/adr/rules.go#L137">Error at line 137 - "OpenAPI Specification is not valid"</a></li>
-            <li> Step3-Test: all references must be resolvable.
-Step3-Error: <a href="https://gitlab.com/commonground/don/adr-validator/-/blob/v0.3.0/pkg/adr/rules.go#L147">Error at line 147 - Failed to parse OpenAPI Specification</a> </li>
+            <li> Step 3: All references must be resolvable.</br>
+                 Error: <a href="https://gitlab.com/commonground/don/adr-validator/-/blob/v0.3.0/pkg/adr/rules.go#L147">Error at line 147 - "Failed to parse OpenAPI Specification"</a></li>
          </ul>
       </dd>
       <dt>Rule types</dt>